itz-me-zappex/flux/README.md

 lazy-exec-focus = killall picom lazy-exec-unfocus = picom

-; Set FPS limit to 5, minimize (as that is borderless window) and mute on unfocus, restore FPS to 60, unmute and expand to fullscreen on focus
+; Set FPS limit to 5, minimize (as this is borderless window) and mute on unfocus, restore FPS to 60, unmute and expand to fullscreen on focus
 [Forza Horizon 4]
 name = ForzaHorizon4.exe
 command = Z:\run\media\zappex\WD-BLUE\Games\Steam\steamapps\common\ForzaHorizon4\ForzaHorizon4.exe